MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-And-Data-Access.md

 ## Organizational data

 Organizational data is contextual information about your employees (for example: job title, level, location) and can come from human resources, information systems, or other line of business data stores.
 Workplace Analytics combines Office 365 email and calendar metadata with the organizational data that you choose to use to provide rich, actionable insights into your company’s communication and collaboration trends to help you make more effective business decisions.
-For more information, see [Prepare organizational data](~/setup/prepare-organizational-data.md).

 The organizational data set is combined with the Office 365 email and calendar metadata to produce the complete data set that is analyzed for insights.
 The data sets are combined using the email addresses of the users, but the email addresses are never shown in Workplace Analytics through dashboards or query results.

 Note that other information provided in the organizational data set is exposed in Workplace Analytics dashboards and reports.
 Take care to ensure that the data set does not include personal data (such as the employee ID).
+For more information about organizational data, see [Prepare organizational data](~/setup/prepare-organizational-data.md).

 <!-- 8/24 ADDING NEW SECTION ON DATA RETENTION POLICY.
 This is temporary until the new policy is announced. -->